Laser Therapy for Diabetic Neuropathy

 On the positive side, there is little risk involved with laser therapy when done correctly.
 It is also easy to perform.
 If you do not find other treatments completely effective, you might have improvement from the laser.

 On the negative side, although participants in some studies report significant reduction in pain after treatment, other studies show only minimal improvement.
-According to the National Diabetes Information Clearinghouse, treatments like laser therapy, electrical nerve stimulation, magnetic therapy, and light therapy may be helpful, but more research needs to be done before we really know how well they work.
+Some experts—including those from the American Academy of Neurology—doubt the effectiveness of laser therapy for diabetic neuropathy.
+According to the National Institute of Diabetes and Digestive and Kidney Diseases, treatments like laser therapy, electrical nerve stimulation, magnetic therapy, and light therapy may be helpful, but more research needs to be done before we really know how well they work.

 For now, if you have painful diabetic neuropathy that is not responding well to medications or other treatments, ask your doctor about laser therapy.